andreyhgl/PFOS-MCF10A-methylome/README.md

 ---

->This project was made by the [Karlsson Laboratory Group](https://karlssonlab.se/) at Stockholm University, Sweden.
+>This project was made by the [Karlsson Laboratory](https://karlssonlab.se/research/) at Stockholm University, Sweden.